thebakedspud/sample-tagger/src/docs/ORIENTATION.md

 | `helpers.js` | Pure helper functions for state computations (`computeHasLocalNotes`, `validateTag`, etc.). |
 | `usePlaylistContext.js` | Consumer hooks (`usePlaylistDispatch`, `usePlaylistTracks`, `usePlaylistNotesByTrack`, etc.) with error guards. |
 | `contexts.js` | Context definitions (`PlaylistStateContext`, `PlaylistDispatchContext`, `PlaylistSyncContext`). |

+### Multi-device note syncing

+- **Notes** are local-first: remote notes only merge if the local entry is empty.
+If two devices both have local notes for the same track, they will not auto-merge—users must explicitly reimport to pull the latest server snapshot.
+- **Tags** are remote-first: the server is canonical and always overwrites local tag lists when remote data is fetched.

+This strategy avoids duplicate notes without maintaining per-note timestamps.
+Future refinements (timestamp conflict resolution or additive merge) can be layered on later.

 ## Device & Recovery Handlers (from `useDeviceRecovery` hook)